MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

   - The `diskANN` index is a separate index defined specifically for vectors applying [DiskANN](https://www.microsoft.com/research/publication/diskann-fast-accurate-billion-point-nearest-neighbor-search-on-a-single-node/), a suite of high performance vector indexing algorithms developed by Microsoft Research.
 DiskANN indexes can offer some of the lowest latency, highest throughput, and lowest RU cost queries, while still maintaining high accuracy.
 However, since DiskANN is an approximate nearest neighbors (ANN) index, the accuracy might be lower than `quantizedFlat` or `flat`.

- The `diskANN` and `quantizedFlat`indexes can take optional index build parameters that can be used to tune the accuracy vs latency trade off that applies to every Approximate Nearest Neighbors vector index.
+ The `diskANN` and `quantizedFlat` indexes can take optional index build parameters that can be used to tune the accuracy versus latency trade-off that applies to every Approximate Nearest Neighbors vector index.
   - `quantizationByteSize`: Sets the size (in bytes) for product quantization.
 Min=1, Default=dynamic (system decides), Max=512.
 Setting this larger may result in higher accuracy vector searches at expense of higher RU cost and higher latency.
 This applies to both `quantizedFlat` and `DiskANN` index types.
   - `indexingSearchListSize`: Sets how many vectors to search over during index build construction.
 Min=10, Default=100, Max=500.
 Setting this larger may result in higher accuracy vector searches at the expense of longer index build times and higher vector ingest latencies.
 This applies to `DiskANN` indexes only.

 Here's an example of an indexing policy with a vector index: